 As you descend further into the bar, its most precious secret—the lower level—is revealed.
 This intoxicating back room is studded with plush, brown leather booths, mood lighting and smaller versions of the curtain at the front, along with more of MacDonald's own (humorous) touches—a set of what look to be ceramic rhino nuns, and a framed drawing of a rhino from his home.
 And whilst it may seem rather tiny, this hidden den is deceivingly large, with the capability of holding up to 50 people.

-There's one standout here however, and that's the T'Art ($17).
-This vibrant, rasbperry-hued tipple with contrasting, ivory cream floating on the top like a sweet little cloud, combines tequila, cherries and sloe gin in a drink that is absolutely, unequivocally delicious.
+There's one standout here however, and that's the T'Art.
+This vibrant, raspberry-hued tipple with contrasting, ivory cream floating on the top like a sweet little cloud, combines tequila, cherries and sloe gin in a drink that is absolutely, unequivocally delicious.
 In fact, we're going to go out on a limb here to say that this is one of the best cocktails currently on offer in the city.

 As for the food, Culprit fans won't be disappointed.
 In keeping with the bar's super-elegant theme, the dishes are largely based on those done over the road, just slightly re-imagined to better fit with the venue.
-This generous selection covers everything from fresh platters of juicy shellfish and sashimi (from $18) and an impressive grazing board with all the trimmings (from $36); to the crispy, crunchy and carb-filled goodness of waffles, pancakes and waffle-pressed sandwiches (from $12).
+This generous selection covers everything from fresh platters of juicy shellfish and sashimi and an impressive grazing board with all the trimmings; to the crispy, crunchy and carb-filled goodness of waffles, pancakes and waffle-pressed sandwiches.

-The latter are a must-try, with classy albeit unexpected flavour combinations such as duck liver parfait with cherry relish and dried blackberry ($14), and southern-fried shitake mushrooms with truffle oil ($12).
+The latter are a must-try, with classy albeit unexpected flavour combinations such as duck liver parfait with cherry relish and dried blackberry, and southern-fried shiitake mushrooms with truffle oil.

 Cheers, Little Culprit, to a job well done—your big brother would be proud.